By Claire Cocks, Catch the Sun’s Operations and Workflow Manager.

 Paprika is more finance focused, with their project management tools secondary to the money side of things, from a UX point of view at least.
 Having said that, it’s a complete account management and accounting system with full reporting capability and, as such, is quite pricey ($150 per user per month for full access) and perhaps better suited to medium-sized businesses.

 Paymo is an economical option at $20 per user per month for their business package.
 It has decent project and resource management functionality – including some great stacking and topline tracking features, as well as estimating and invoicing – in a really clean and intuitive interface, but it’s let down on the reporting front.
 It only offers basic time reports which need to be reconciled manually with invoices to get an idea of actual profitability, although increased reporting functions are due in the not-too-distant future.

 Briefcase is also fairly affordable at $40 per user per month, and has all the standard job and finance management tools, albeit in a very ‘beige’ interface.
 The main sticking point, however, is that it’s currently a computer-based piece of software that you have to download.
 There’s a web-based variant due but, unfortunately, it’s set to be a ‘Briefcase Lite’ version.

 Streamtime is an antipodean company (New Zealand) designed especially for use by creative agencies.
 It is around $50 per user per month on a PAYG plan, or you can negotiate a fixed fee with them based on your unique agency set-up.
 It has comprehensive project and resource management tools in a simple, clean and intuitive interface.
-It offers standard financial management tools, such as estimating and invoicing, as well as timesheets and basic reporting including JCRs, with profit margin reporting currently in testing.
-Overall, it’s one-stop shop nature has proved to be the perfect agency job management system for Catch the Sun Communications.
+It offers standard financial management tools, such as estimating and invoicing (multi-currency), as well as timesheets and basic reporting including JCRs, with profit margin reporting currently in testing.